Thyroid Health Part VII: 4 Essential Nutrients

 Beef is good source of dietary zinc, and, as with iodine and selenium, I recommend taking a zinc supplement and/or a high-quality multivitamin with at least 25mg of zinc.
 Zinc can actually deplete your body’s copper levels, so it is also advised to pair your zinc supplement with a copper supplement.

-The Importance of Iron in Thyroid Health
+Iron And Thyroid Health

 Iron contributes two key steps to thyroid hormone production.
 First, the enzyme that converts iodide to iodine (so that it can combine with tyrosine to become thyroid hormones) is dependent on iron.3 Second, like selenium and zinc, iron is required to convert T4 to T3.